Mithlond/codestyle/appserver/wildfly/v10_0/src/site/markdown/index.md

 # Wildfly 10 AppServer overlay Assembly

-Getting the basic infrastructure ready for running on an application server can be a daunting task in itself.
-The overlay archives produced here are meant to be unpacked in (the root of) a vanilla application server installation to create a fully set-up application server in a matter of seconds.
+Getting the basic infrastructure ready for running on an application server can be a daunting task.
+This project builds a custom/convenient distribution on top of the WildFly 10 application server, adding 4 things to it:

+1. A suite of standard users, implying that the custom distribution application server can be launched immediately upon unpacking (provided that a PostgreSQL database is installed on the server; see below).
+1. A PostgreSQL module (containing the JDBC driver for PostgreSQL databases)is installed into the application server.
+This enables creating connection pools to postgres databases, and the application server configuration file also contains a PostgreSQL Database pool definition.
+2. An EclipseLink module is installed into the application server.
+This enables the use of EclipseLink instead of Hibernate as a JPA provider, and also the use of MOXy as a JAXB provider instead of Jackson.
+3. A Keycloak Adapter for Wildfly 10 is installed as an Add-On in the application server.
+This enables installed WARs to use [Keycloak](http://www.keycloak.org/index.html) as an identity manager or identity broker.

 ## Build the Wildfly configuration overlay